irlnathan/s-assoc-docs/associations2.md

 }
 ```

 Here, I've added a `Lead` parameter to the User `model` attributes.
-This Lead parameter sets-up a one-way relationship between the User and a particular `Lead model instance` via a foreign key.
+This Lead parameter sets-up a one-way relationship between the User `model`and the Lead `model` via something called a _foreign key_.
+The foreign key which now becomes part of the User `model` will contain the `id:` of the instance of a Lead that is associated with the User.

 <img src="http://i.imgur.com/4ZDSy3F.jpg" />